Chiamaka/100-days-of-code/daily-learnings.md

 Rule of Thumb: Each webpage should only have one h1 in it.
 I made use of ionicons instead of my usual fontawesome.
 I made use of [0to255](http://www.0to255.com/) to get a darker shade of a color.

+## Day 20: January 28 2017
+**Learnings**:
+What is the difference between percentage and rem/em?
+when you want to create something like a tile of images, use an unordered list, figure element too.

+## Day 21: January 29 2017
+**Learnings**:
+Overflow is used when content overflows its container and you want to take care of it.
+When using a transition on the main element, any pseudo elements associated with the element inherits the transition.
+If you only put the transition on the pseudo element, the main state i.e the default state wont get the transition effect.
+Another thought.
+The transition effect has a starting point and an ending point.
+The starting point is in the main element while the ending point is in the pseudo element.
+To make an image darker, make sure that the `background-color` is `black` and then use opacity lower than one on the image.
+Think of it like this, it goes from black to the image.
+When the opacity is reduced, it goes lower on the scale. `Scale 0 - 1` 0 being black, the background-color and 1 being the full image.
+`text-align` doesnt only work for text.
+It also works for all `inline` or `inline-block` elements.